"It's just a period," but what if it's not?

-What is dysmenorrhea?
+What is dysmenorrhoea?

-Primary dysmenorrhea
+Primary dysmenorrhoea

-Secondary dysmenorrhea
+Secondary dysmenorrhoea

-Secondary dysmenorrhea is generally caused as a symptom of an underlying medical condition, such as endometriosis or fibroids.
+Secondary dysmenorrhoea is generally caused as a symptom of an underlying medical condition, such as endometriosis or fibroids.
 It usually begins earlier in the menstrual cycle and worsens over time, lasting longer than typical menstrual cramps.
 These painful periods could be caused by a medical condition or infection in your reproductive organs.

-Possible underlying conditions for secondary dysmenorrhea include:
+Possible underlying conditions for secondary dysmenorrhoea include:

 Endometriosis is when tissue similar to uterus lining grows in other places within your abdomen or pelvic area.